iExecBlockchainComputing/pandapp/README.md

 # Local development

-If you want to develop or improve exiting applications, you can start to work locally
+If you want to develop or improve existing applications, you can start to work locally

 ## Dataset generation